program:

 SMALL CROSS-SECTION

 A fairly short but meaningfully composed cross-sectional program with works by Gyorgy Ligeti (1923-2006): The two-part cello concerto (1966) stands between the delicately floating, ethereal micropolyphony of the epochal orchestral work Atmospheres and the expressive, humorously grotesque gestures that Tie Adventures for three voices and instruments.
 The Mysteries of the Macabre (1991) are an arrangement of three arias from Ligeti's anti-anti-opera Le Grand Macabre (1974-77) for trumpet and chamber ensemble.
 With its caricature-like, yet highly entertaining mix of styles, this piece takes on the role of scherzo on this disc, so to speak.
-This is followed by the five-movement piece composed in 1985-88 piano concert as 'grand finale'.
-Micropolyphony has been largely abandoned here in favor of a network of clearly drawn, colour-contrasting lines and a rhythmic and metrical hyper-complexity.
+This is followed by the five-movement piece composed in 1985-88 piano concert as a 'grand finale'.
+Micropolyphony is largely abandoned here in favor of a network of clearly drawn, color-contrasting lines and a rhythmic and metrical hypercomplexity.

 The cello concerto begins as if from another world (soloist: Nicolas Alstaedt) beyond the threshold of hearing – the first note really comes out of nowhere and at first it is not possible to say which instrument produced it.
 Basically, the cello concerto is also a piece of chamber music, in which the soloist only has a slightly raised voice.
 The extensively required plural ensemble under Fabian Panisello acts here as usual on an equal footing with the soloists.
 Marco Blaauw shines with the coloratura-rich trumpet part Mysteries, Albert Rosado rushes through the ramifications of the piano concerto with playful drive.

 All interpretations are characterized by a detail-friendly transparency as well as a light-handed access despite all clarity.
-Although the bizarre exaltations of Mysteries just as the corners and edges of the piano concerto come into their own, the impression of effortless music-making prevails even where the music begins to overturn.
-In this way it can really 'take off', as the composer expressly wished for in the case of the piano concerto.
+Although the bizarre exaltations of Mysteries Just as the corners and edges of the piano concerto come into their own, the impression of a somewhat effortless music-making prevails even when the music begins to overwhelm.
+This way it can really 'take off', as the composer expressly wanted in the case of the piano concerto.

 Rating: 15 out of 20